garybernhardt/selecta/README.md

 Now, when you hit `<leader>t`, it will prompt you to fuzzy-select a function/class/whatever, then will jump to the definition of that object.

+## FAQ

+**Won't this be slow?**

+Nope: startup and termination together burn about 23 ms of CPU on my machine (a mid-2011 MacBook Air).
+File finding may be slow, but, speaking of that...

+**What about caching, selecting only certain file types, etc.?**

+Those are different problems.
+This is just a simple fuzzy finding user interface.
+It could be combined with caching, etc. I don't use caching myself, prefering to keep repos small, so no-caching was a design requirement.